 Instagram monetization isn't about hitting a magic number.
 It's about:

-If people already comment on your posts or reply to your Stories, you’re closer to monetization than you think, regardless of your follower count.
+If people already comment on your posts or reply to your Stories, you're closer to monetization than you think, regardless of your follower count.
+The question is whether those signals are being captured and converted, or whether they're quietly disappearing.

 Join automations strategies and Instagram Insights weekly